Guidelines for Students

 - Any queries should be taken to the Exams Officer in the Registry Office.

-- At a later date, the Exams Timetable will become available on Moodle, outside the Locked Exams Office notice board.
+- At a later date, the Exams Timetable will become available on Teams, outside the Locked Exams Office notice board.

 Where do examinations take place?

 Exams take place in a variety of locations in the College.
 The main location is the Sports Hall.
 Specialist exams take place in the languages department, music and music technology rooms, art & design rooms & computing rooms.
 The LRC is also used when large numbers of students are sitting exams.

 The timetable on Teams will list the date, time, location and duration of your exams.
 Remember if you are doing multiple exams in one session, to add the times together.
 You will also find the seating plans for exams on Teams.

 - Copies of the seating plan will be posted under Examination in Teams.
 Each desk is marked with a row and number.
 Your candidate number is the JCQ number.